Targeting your ads

 - Location and language targeting: Choose the language and geographic locations – such as a country, region or city – in which your customers are located.

 - Device targeting: Choose to show ads to your customer when they visit Display Network sites on specific devices, or on any of them.

 If your business sells costumes, you could add the keyword 'buy costumes' and the topic 'Hobbies & Leisure > Special Occasions > Holidays & Seasonal Events', to target your image ad at iPhones or Android devices.
 Then, people could see your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes, Halloween or Mardi Gras.

 Bear in mind

-Also, display ads appear only on the Google Display Network.
+Display ads only appear on the Google Display Network.
 They don't appear on search results pages.
-Like other ads appearing on the Display Network, display ads can be created for cost-per-click (CPC) and cost-per-thousand impressions (CPM) campaigns.
+Like other such ads, display ads can be created for cost per click (CPC) and cost-per-thousand impressions (CPM) campaigns.
 They can be targeted to the entire Display Network for all relevant pages, or targeted to specific placements within the Display Network.
 They have the full range of targeting options, including targeting by location, demographics and topics.